redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## What is the errata or updates policy for RDO?

 RDO updates when the OpenStack project provides updates.
 RDO provides no lifecycle guarantees beyond what the upstream project provides.
-If you require additional guarantees see [Red Hat OpenStack](//redhat.com/openstack).
+If you require additional guarantees see [Red Hat Enterprise Linux OpenStack Platform](https://access.redhat.com/products/red-hat-enterprise-linux-openstack-platform/).

 ## Can I upgrade between versions of RDO?